PPadgett/mcp-devsecops-pipeline/README.md

 ## Acknowledgments

 This project leverages the Model Context Protocol (MCP) to ensure that LLMs and agentic tools comply with DevSecOps best practices during code generation.
-For more information on MCP, please refer to [Anthropic's Model Context Protocol introduction]([https://www.anthropic.com](https://docs.anthropic.com/en/docs/agents-and-tools/mcp)
+For more information on MCP, please refer to [Anthropic's Model Context Protocol (MCP) Introduction](https://docs.anthropic.com/en/docs/agents-and-tools/mcp)